Regents Admissions Index: what you need to know.

-High school students applying to UNI with a test score are considered for admission based on their completion of high school course requirements and their Regent Admission Index (RAI).
+High school students applying to UNI with a self-reported test scores are considered for admission based upon their Regent Admission Index (RAI) score.

 RAI Formula